rochefort-lab/fissa/README.rst

     # The separated time series data is now available as experiment.result
     experiment.result[roi_index, tiff_index][0, :]

-We also have several example notebooks for a basic worflow and more complicated workflows where FISSA needs to interact with the outputs of other two-photon calcium imaging toolboxes which can be used to automatically detect cells.
+We also have several example notebooks for a basic workflow and more complicated workflows where FISSA needs to interact with the outputs of other two-photon calcium imaging toolboxes which can be used to automatically detect cells.